 We want the team members in our organization to grow into a better version of themselves because of their time invested with us.
-This can be done on a department level if your organization is large.
+This can still be done on a department level if your organization is large or if you have a lot of remote employees.
 As you invest in team members, they are energized to do their best to see their organization succeed.

 4 Strategic Areas for Investing in Your Team Members